aiplanethub/genai-stack/README.md

 ### Installation

-We have a read-to-use docker compose file, which we will use for setup of Weaviate vector store here.
+We have a ready-to-use docker compose file, which we will use for setup of Weaviate vector store here.
 Referring to the original documentation is preferrable.

 1. Create a _.env_ file with the below contents
     ```bash